Bumneng: Location

 The location of Bumneng, according to the Lae telephone directory is west of Bumbu River, north of Botanical Gardens, east of Eriku and south of Omili.

 Within the suburb of Bumneng is the Admin Compound, Soccer Association, Lae Botanic Gardens and Lae Polytechnic College.

 Lae Polytechnic College

 Lae Polytechnic College is located on Milford Haven Rd at the junction of Bumbu Road Bumneng.

 Formerly Lae Technical School it was established is in 1953 at Busu Secondary grounds and relocated to present site between 1954 and 1955.
 In 1965 the school was changed to a college.
-On December, 2009, the status changed again from college to a polytechnic institute and is now called the National Polytechnic Institute of PNG in line with the National Education Plan.
+In December 2009, the status changed again from college to a polytechnic institute and is now called the National Polytechnic Institute of PNG in line with the National Education Plan.
 In 2011 a study found that employers were dissatisfied with the services provided by the colleges and strongly emphasised the need for a coordinating education authority.

 In 2013 expansion plans for the Institute were impeded by illegal settlements near the National Polytechnic Institute.